PlummersSoftwareLLC/Primes/PrimeBASIC/solution_1/README.md

 *Category: Faithful*

-This is a collection of implementations in FreeBASIC that maintain the array of (non-)primes in an underlying array of:
+This is a collection of implementations in FreeBASIC, of which:
+1. one is effectively a FreeBASIC copy of the "8 of 30" implementation that [mckoss](https://github.com/mckoss) has written in C
-1. bit-mapped 32-bit unsigned integers
+2. one is a "naive" implementation that maintains the array of (non-)primes in an underlying array of bit-mapped 32-bit unsigned integers
-2. bit-mapped 64-bit unsigned integers
+3. one is a "naive" implementation that maintains the array of (non-)primes in an underlying array of bit-mapped 64-bit unsigned integers
-3. booleans
+4. one is a "naive" implementation that maintains the array of (non-)primes in an underlying array of booleans

 ## Run instructions